rust-lang/rust/src/doc/reference.md

 * `struct_inherit` - Allows using struct inheritance, which is barely implemented and will probably be removed.
 Don't use this.

-* `struct_variant` - Structural enum variants (those with named fields).
-It is currently unknown whether this style of enum variant is as fully supported as the tuple-forms, and it's not certain that this style of variant should remain in the language.
-                     For now this style of variant is hidden behind a feature flag.

 * `thread_local` - The usage of the `#[thread_local]` attribute is experimental
                    and should be seen as unstable.
 This attribute is used to